 The desired size of the processor depends on the size of your meals.
 If you only need to whip delicacies for two, no need for a huge bowl.

 In connection to size, you may want to check the number of blades.
 In most cases, you will find two sets of blades to accompany a large bowl, making it easy to chop all the food in there.

 Blades will have two sides: clockwise movement cuts and chops, while the reverse is blunt and ideal for grinding.
 That aside, the blunt side returns tour food to the center where the sharp side cuts them evenly and finely.
 This (reverse) function is not a deal breaker per se, but it sure does help.

 You want a food chopper with at least two speeds; the on and off function, and a pulse.
 If you cannot pulse, then you are going to end up with pulverized food most of the time.
 Pulsing gives you the control over how finely you want your food chopped, or how much you want them ground.

 Prominent names such as Breville and Hamilton Beach are world renowned, but they are also quite expensive.
 However, they are worth their cost.
 Add a long warranty to that, and you will get good value for your money.

-Still, those brands carry a few inexpensive food processors, some of which are in this review.
+Still, those brands carry a few best inexpensive food processors, some of which are in this review.